Why Does My Jaw Hurt? 9 Jaw Pain Causes & How to Treat It

 - Sore jaw muscles

-Sometimes, the discomfort with TMJ is related to the contractions of jaw muscles.
-By keeping the teeth slightly apart, a nightguard prevents grinding and clenching.
+The science behind how night guards work is actually quite simple.
+Sometimes, the discomfort with TMJ disorders is related to the contractions of jaw muscles.
+By keeping the teeth slightly apart, a night guard acts as a barrier and prevents grinding and clenching.
 This allows the muscles to relax, decreasing the strain on the painful joint.